dhruvnpat3l/fyle-internship-challenge-23/README.md

 - **HttpClientTestingModule:** Part of Angular testing utilities, provides a mock implementation of HttpClient for testing.
 - **TypeScript:** A superset of JavaScript that adds static types to the language.

-## Development Tools 🛠️

-- **Visual Studio Code (VSCode):** A popular code editor with great support for Angular development.
-- **Git:** Version control system for tracking changes in your codebase.
-- **GitHub:** A platform for version control and collaboration, where this project is hosted.
-- **npm:** Package manager for JavaScript/TypeScript, used for managing project dependencies.

 ## API 🌐